Bridging science and contemplative wisdom to foster insight and inspire action toward flourishing.

 Equity, Diversity, and Inclusion

 Mind & Life recognizes that barriers to realizing our fundamental interconnectedness, like racism, sexism, ableism, and all types of othering, exist not only in the human mind, but are deeply embedded within institutions and structures.
 In 2017, we started looking deeply at how to advance the principles of equity, diversity, and inclusion (EDI) within our organizational structure, processes, and programs.
+In 2022, we launched a pilot leadership and mentorship program to support and grow the pool of Global Majority investigators in contemplative research—broadening the scope and understanding of contemplative practice to contribute to ever-expanding diversity, equity and inclusiveness.
 We are committed to showing up and taking action with humility and compassion in pursuing a more peaceful, equitable future for all.
 Learn more about our commitment to racial equity and inclusion below, and the questions we’re asking ourselves as we continue on our journey to engage in anti-racist practices.

 Read our commitment to dismantling institutional racism